costa-victor/cmake-cpp-dependencies/README.md

-# Cpp CMake dependencies
+# CMake library dependencies

-This repository contains a C++11 project organized with CMake, consisting of two static libraries (`someLibA` and `someLibB`) and an application (`App`) that depends on these libraries.
+This educational repository contains a collection of examples showing how to use CMake for creating, building, installing, managing dependencies, and using libraries with CMake and C++.
-Furthermore, the following topics represents the dependency chain:
+Additionally, the dependency chain between the libraries is represented by the following topics:
 - `headerOnlyLib` is a header-only library
 - `headerOnlyLib/example` demonstrate how to use the `headerOnlyLib`
 - `someLibA` is a static library